 New voting machines among the items approved by the Butler County Commission

-Probate Judge Ann Steiner Gregory’s proposal to replace outdated Automark voting machines was one of the main items discussed during the recent Butler County Commission meeting.
+Probate Judge Ann Steiner Gregory’s proposal to replace outdated Automark voting machines discussed during the recent Butler County Commission meeting.

 During the meeting, Judge Gregory explained the many benefits of switching to the newer machines.

 “These new machines are lightweight, smaller, easier to set up, and more accommodating to the visually impaired,” Judge Gregory explained.
 “Because these machines are touch screens, we wouldn’t have to spend any additional funds on ink cartridges.
 And because we already have money in the election budget for maintenance, we wouldn’t use additional funds to maintain them.
 In fact, these new machines would actually save us money.”

 The maintenance cost of current machines is $6,000.
 The newer machines would cost $4,000.

 Judge Gregory says the county would need to pledge to use the $5,000 balance left in HAVA (Help America Vote Act) funds to pay for maintenance fees and sign a four-year commitment contract to get the new equipment.

 “We’re already using HAVA funds to pay for maintenance for the old machines,” Judge Gregory said. ” If we don’t swap to the newer equipment, the money will be gone, and we will be stuck with outdated equipment.”

 The proposal got approval.